davidpfister/fortiche/src/assertion/README.md

 ## Developers Corner
 The library heavily relies on pre-processing (using cpp or fpp).
-In order to simplify the development of the single file include/assertion.inc we recommend to map the extension '.inc' with fortran highlighting settings in vscode.
+In order to simplify the development of the single file `assertion.inc` we recommend to map the extension '.inc' with Fortran highlighting settings in VSCode.
 To do so,

 > `Ctrl`+`Shift`+`P` \